REST: Diffusion-based Real-time End-to-end Streaming Talking Head Generation via ID-Context Caching and Asynchronous Streaming Distillation: Experiments and Results

 \subsection{Experimental Setup}

 \textbf{Implementation Details.} Experiments encompassing both training and inference are conducted on HDTF~\cite{hdtf} and MEAD~\cite{mead} datasets.
-95\% data of both datasets is randomly allocated for training and the remaining 5\% for testing, ensuring no overlap between the partitions.
+95\% data of both datasets is randomly allocated for training and the remaining 5\% for testing, ensuring identity-disjoint of dataset splitting.
 We employ a two-stage training strategy.
 In the first stage, the non-streaming teacher model is pre-trained at a resolution of $512\times512$ pixels with a learning rate of $1\times10^{-5}$.
-In the second stage, the streaming student model with ID-Context Cache is trained at a resolution of $512\times512$ pixels and 121 frames, with a learning rate of $1\times10^{-5}$ and a batch size of 1.
+In the second stage, the streaming student model with ID-Context Cache is trained at a resolution of $512\times512$ pixels and 97 frames, with a learning rate of $1\times10^{-5}$ and a batch size of 1.
 All reported results use 8-step sampling and Joint-CFG with $\alpha=6.0$ unless specified.
 Both training and evaluation are performed on NVIDIA A100 GPUs.

 \textbf{Evaluation Metrics.} Generation performance is assessed using several metrics.
 For visual quality, we employ the Fréchet Inception Distance (FID)~\cite{fid} for image-level realism between synthesized videos and reference images and the Fréchet Video Distance (FVD)~\cite{fvd} for frame-level realism between synthesized and ground-truth videos; lower values indicate better performance for both metrics.
 Lip synchronization is measured with SyncNet~\cite{syncnet}, where a higher Synchronization Confidence (Sync-C) and a lower Synchronization Distance (Sync-D) indicate superior alignment with speech input.
-We further use the Expression-FID (E-FID) metric from EMO~\cite{emo} to measure the expression divergence between synthesized and ground-truth videos, with lower values indicating more faithful reproduction of expressions.
+We further use the Expression-FID (E-FID) metric from EMO~\cite{emo} to measure the expression divergence between synthesized and ground-truth videos, with lower values indicating a more faithful reproduction of expressions.
 Finally, we evaluate the efficiency of the diffusion backbone of each model by measuring the average runtime of the backbone per video (Runtime).